-Cove.tool automates the process for a full floor daylight study and runs highly complex Revit, Sketchup, Rhino/Grasshopper models in a few minutes (as compared to a few hours that it takes other platforms).
+Cove.tool automates the process for a full floor sDA & ASE daylight study with highly complex Revit, Sketchup, & Rhino/Grasshopper models in minutes (as compared to a few hours that it takes other platforms).

 What is sDA?

-Spatial Daylight Autonomy (sDA) describes the percent of space which receives sufficient daylight.
+Spatial Daylight Autonomy (sDA) describes the percent of space that receives sufficient daylight.
 This analysis type is not a lenient metric as the exact definition defines all the required parameters in order to determine the building's daylight performance.
-To elaborate, sDA (Spatial Daylight Autonomy) describes the percentage of floor area that receives at least 300 lux for at least 50% of the annual occupied hours (8am-6pm) on the horizontal work plane (30" above floor).
+To elaborate, sDA (Spatial Daylight Autonomy) describes the percentage of floor area that receives at least 300 lux for at least 50% of the annual occupied hours (8am-6pm) on the horizontal work plane (30" above the workplane).